JaedanC/PythonTutorial/docs/Basics.md

 Loops alow you to repeat execution of a certain code block.
 There are two keywords that can be used to create a loop, **while** and **for**.

 - While loops will continue to be run as long as the condition next to the while evaluates to True.
-This is very powerful and used correctly and drastically reduce the amount of code you need to write.
+This is very powerful, and used correctly, can drastically reduce the amount of code you need to write.

     ```python
     fruits = ["apple", "mango", "banana"]